royrishi06/royrishi.github.io/README.md

-# About Me
+# README
-This is an about me website created to with the aim of a gateway for connecting with people and organisations on the web from from around the world.
+This is an About Me website created to with the aim of a gateway for connecting with people and organisations on the web from from around the world.